 In order to provide an effective, safe and efficient service to patients, hospitals must balance the provision of staffed beds against anticipated demand.
-Historically, the total number of beds has been reducing in line with evolving models of healthcare provision which aim to reduce the frequency and duration of hospital admissions and improve the integration of health and social care services.
-This strategy aims to improve outcomes for patients and reduce the likelihood of future hospital admissions.
+Historically, the total number of beds had been reducing in line with evolving models of healthcare provision which aim to reduce the frequency and duration of hospital admissions.
+However, in recent years, the number of beds in Scottish hospitals has remained relatively constant.
+The following indicators only take into account the use of beds by inpatients.

 There are a number of different beds definitions used in NHSScotland so it is important to ensure that the correct definition is used when analysing data.
 The number of available beds can increase and decrease depending on several factors such as demand and seasonality (more beds in specific specialties during winter, for example).
 Given that the numbers of beds in a hospital do vary over time, we have established that the best denominator for the percentage occupancy is 'available staffed beds' rather than 'bed complement' which does not reflect the fluid nature of hospital beds.
 This approach has been agreed between ISD, the Scottish Government and the NHS Boards.